Belize travel advice

 Combining Belize with other countries

-As well as a destination in its own right a trip to Belize can easily be combined with neighbouring Guatemala.
+As well as a destination in its own right a trip to Belize can easily be combined with neighboring Guatemala.

 The official language in Belize is English, although many mestizos (those of mixed Maya and European blood) only speak Spanish.
 The increasingly used creole language has both an English and a Spanish version, and is often a mixture of the two languages.